Navajo (Athabaskan)

 Young_Morgan_Dictionary | LearningData.txt | Features.txt |

-Simulation details for Navajo stems
+Simulation details for Navajo web_words

 Input: